mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

     Configure and build the headless Bitcoin Core binaries as well as the GUI (if Qt is found).

-    You can disable the GUI build by passing `--without-gui` to configure.

         ./autogen.sh
-        ./configure
+        ./configure --without-gui
         make

 3. It is recommended to build and run the unit tests:

         make check

-4. You can also create a .dmg that contains the .app bundle (optional):

-        make deploy

 ### Linux

 The following instructions describe installing Bitcoin Core on Linux systems.

-Ubuntu 16.04
-*Instructions for Bitcoin Core 0.14.2 and Higher

-If you use Ubuntu Desktop, click the Ubuntu swirl icon to start the Dash and type “term” into the input box.
-Choose any one of the terminals listed.

-Alternatively, access a console or terminal emulator using another method, such as SSH on Ubuntu Server or a terminal launcher in an alternative desktop environment.
+Perform the following in your terminal or emulator.

 Type the following line to add the Bitcoin Personal Package Archive (PPA) to your system: